FluvialSeds/rampedpyrox/docs/walkthrough.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Once the ``rp.RpoThermogram`` instance has been created, you are ready to run the inversion model and generate a regularized and discretized probability density function (pdf) of the rate/activation energy distribution, `p`.
 For non-isothermal thermogram data, this is done using a first-order Distributed Activation Energy Model (DAEM) [3]_ by generating an ``rp.Daem`` instance containing the proper transform matrix, `A`, to translate between time and activation energy space [4]_.
 This matrix contains all the assumptions that go into building the DAEM inverse model as well as all of the information pertaining to experimental conditions (*e.g.* ramp rate) [5]_.
 Importantly, the transform matrix does not contain any information about the sample itself -- it is simply the model "design" -- and a single ``rp.Daem`` instance can be used for multiple samples provided they were analyzed under identical experimental conditions (however, this is not recommended, as subtle differences in experimental conditions such as ramp rate could exist).

 One critical user input for the DAEM is the Arrhenius pre-exponential factor, *omega* (inputted here in log\ :sub:`10`\  form).
-Because there is much discussion in the literature over the constancy and best choice of this parameter (the so-called 'kinetic compensation effect' or KCE [6]_), this package allows *log\ :sub:`10`\ omega* to be inputted as a constant, an array, or a function of E.
+Because there is much discussion in the literature over the constancy and best choice of this parameter (the so-called 'kinetic compensation effect' or KCE [6]_), this package allows *log10omega* to be inputted as a constant, an array, or a function of E.

 For convenience, you can create any model directly from either time data or rate data, rather than manually inputting time, temperature, and rate vectors.
 Here, I create a DAEM using the thermogram defined above and allow E to range from 50 to 400 kJ/mol::